 - Beyond Carver: The Complementary Model of Board Governance

 What is Governance?

 Whether you run a for-profit business, a nonprofit association, a nation, or even a household, every decision is made through the lens of established roles, rules, and practices.
-This is governance; the proper administration of designated policies so that an overarching mission and purpose can be achieved.
+This process is called governance, the proper administration of designated policies to achieve an overarching mission and purpose.

-One of the key elements of governance is deciding how to delegate decision-making power among the different members of an organization.
-Within a nonprofit association, those members include the board, staff, volunteers, as well as directors, executives, and committee members.
+As a result, one of the critical elements of governance is deciding how to delegate decision-making power among various organization members.
+Within a nonprofit association, those members include the nonprofit board management, staff, volunteers, directors, executives, and committee members.

 What is Nonprofit Board Governance?

 Nonprofit board governance is unique in that the members of a nonprofit mostly focus on both the association’s viability and the social impact and mission.
 As a result, accountability and strategic planning are an important part of the governance process, as is the determination of responsibility and authority.

 A nonprofit governance model delegates how people in authoritative positions hold themselves accountable to stakeholders.
 Most nonprofit governance models focus on ethics, integrity, and a responsible code of conduct for all leaders, volunteers, and workers.

 Operational Board vs Governance Board: What’s the difference?

 The difference between an operational board and vs governance board is that the former helps to do the work and organize day-to-day activities within the conditions defined through governance.
 In contrast, a governance board sets objectives and makes decisions that guide people toward achieving the overall goals.